Blue Boa Agastache

 Companion Plants Switch Grass (Panicum); Cranesbill (Geranium); Coneflower (Echinacea); Black-Eyed Susan (Rudbeckia); Blue Fescue (Festuca)

-Care Provide coarse soil with excellent drainage.
+Care Instructions Provide coarse soil with excellent drainage.
 Water regularly in first growing season to establish root system; once established, reduce frequency.
 Water more frequently during bloom period.
 Clip spent blooms for a tidy appearance and to promote continuous flowering.
 Hard prune and feed before new growth begins in spring.

 Lore This unique perennial is unlike any other Agastache, with extra large, extremely showy flower spikes of deep violet-blue.
 Winner of the "Too Good to Wait Performer" award at the 2013 Colorado State Perennial Trials.